tjloe/coinstarr/README.md

 ### Loading the Data
 While real personnel data cannot be made public, `coinstarr` includes a sample dataset for each type of data used in the analysis.
 Names have been randomly generated (with help from `randomNames`) and all information in the included datasets is fake.

-The sample data can be acccessed directly after loading the package.
+The sample data can be accessed directly after loading the package.
 ```
 library(coinstarr)